davidyen1124/digital-keypad/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the "Not PearAI's" License - a satirical license poking fun at companies that fork repositories without adding value.
+See the [LICENSE](LICENSE) file for the full text and a good laugh.